Jens Oliver Meiert

 A Chromium Browser Extension to Counter Warmongering, Genocidal, Misanthropic Actors

-TL;DR: AWAGAM is a Chromium browser extension that takes user blocklists to block warmongering, genocidal, and misanthropic actors (as well as respond to other evils).
+TL;DR: AWAGAM is a Chromium browser extension that works with user blocklists to block warmongering, genocidal, and misanthropic actors (or other evils).

-I built one more Chromium extension, this time a bit selfishly, to enforce my war, genocide, and misanthropy policy: AWAGAM (source).
+I built one more Chromium extension, to support my and anyone’s war, genocide, and misanthropy policy: The AWAGAM TLD, domain, and URL blocker (source).

 Early screenshot of AWAGAM extension popup.